Main navigation

 Sullivan awarded Fulbright U.S. Scholar Award to France

-Matthew B. Sullivan, professor, Department of Microbiology, College of Arts and Sciences, and Department of Civil, Environmental and Geodetic Engineering, College of Engineering, has been awarded a Fulbright U.S. Scholar Award to research “How do viruses impact global ocean metabolism?” in France.
+Matthew Sullivan, professor, Department of Microbiology, College of Arts and Sciences, and Department of Civil, Environmental and Geodetic Engineering, College of Engineering, has been awarded a Fulbright U.S. Scholar Award to research “How do viruses impact global ocean metabolism?” in France.
 From January-June 2025, Sullivan will assess how ocean viruses alter the flow of nutrients and energy throughout the global oceans.

 “This Fulbright project will involve close collaboration between my Sullivan Lab at Ohio State, which specializes in studying viruses in complex systems, and that of Damien Eveillard at the University of Nantes, France, which has developed novel community metabolic modeling approaches and data integration techniques,” Sullivan shares.